The mission of Brucelea Haven is to provide quality services to those entrusted to our care.

 We strive to provide the necessary levels of care, which allow residents to maintain their dignity and respect, and to help them meet their spiritual, physical, emotional, social and intellectual needs regardless of age, race, or religion.

 The current facility was built in 2003 and has many wonderful features that contribute to the health and well being of our residents.
-The unique “L” shaped building allows each resident to have a view from their room whether it is a view of our beautiful park or of the surrounding neighborhood.
+The unique “L” shaped building allows each resident to have a view from their room whether it is a view of our beautiful park or of the surrounding neighbourhood.